 Should you need a rainy day activity, your gamer will love FunDimension with arcade games, laser tag, a bungee dome and even fitness classes for kids.

 Cheer on a Sport Team

 If you have sports fans in your family, you might be able to catch a professional sports game.
 Take in a Miami Heat basketball game, a Miami Dolphins football game or catch the Miami Marlins play baseball.
 College football fans can even breeze on into a University of Miami Hurricanes game.

-Before you visit Miami, be sure to read up on tips for visiting Miami with kids for safety and travel information like the best times to visit and how to get around.
+Before you visit Miami, be sure to read up on tips for visiting Miami with kids for safety and travel information, including the best times to visit and how to get around.
 We frogs are always interested in saving some green when we travel.
-If you need a lily pad for your stay in Miami be sure to check out some hoppin’ deals on family friendly Miami hotels.
+If you need a lily pad for your stay in Miami, be sure to check out some hoppin’ deals on family-friendly Miami hotels.
 We also offer some discounts on the top things to do in Miami with kids with Miami Go Cards allowing you to skip the lines and save money on your vacation.
 Go pack your swim suit and sunscreen and get ready to play and relax in Miami!